cspr-rad/actus-spec/spec/main.typ

 A time of day is represented as an integral number of microseconds since the start of the day.
 #todo(
   "Figure out if that's too much precision.
-Maybe we don't care about sub-second timing.", )
+We probably don't care about sub-second timing.", )

+A time of day is specified using #todo("refer to ISO standard for date formatting").
+In simple terms, the format is #raw("HH:MM:SS").

 #examples("time-of-day")